 Fifth, while a significant portion of our analysis focuses on how the impact of automation will vary across geographies, a key input into our analysis—the McKinsey automation potential estimates for each occupation—are produced at the national level.
 As a result, our estimates for how automation might affect regions differently depend purely on the current industrial and occupational mix of these states, metropolitan areas, and counties.
 Surely, some regions will uptake automating technologies more aggressively—or more effectively—than will others.
 However, we have no good information to say what this will look like, at least not at a level that we feel is sufficiently defensible.
 Given that, consumers of data should bear in mind that our automation potential figures do not account for local adoption differences.

 Finally, and related to all of the above points, the economy is a dynamic system that will evolve, expand into new areas, and reallocate among existing activities.
-These factors make it impossible to predict how the economy will reshape itself over the comping decades.
-As a result, the present analysis should be seen more as a measure of which occupational areas geographies are the most likely to see great change—rather than predictive of the number of jobs available in a particular area or the size of sectors that employ those roles.
+These factors make it impossible to predict how the economy will reshape itself over the coming decades.
+As a result, the present analysis should be seen more as a measure of which occupational areas and geographies are the most likely to see great change—rather than predictive of the number of jobs available in a particular area or the size of sectors that employ those roles.

 4. Findings